Skip to main content

 Imagine these scenarios:

-• API pull worked fine yesterday, but fails today
+• The API worked fine yesterday but fails today

-• Build time is getting longer, but don't know what's slow
+• Build time is getting longer, but you don't know where it's slow

-• Need to share error messages with colleagues
+• Need to share error information with colleagues

 How to Use